BenFradet/benfradet.github.io/_drafts/2014-09-22-Using-kNN-to-diagnose-breast-cancer.md

 Another thing we will need to is to randomly permute our examples in order to avoid any kind of ordering which might be already present in the dataset.
-This is important because if the dataset were ordered by diagnosis for example and if we were to split our dataset between a training set and a test set, the test set would be filled by either only benign or malignant tumors to which the algorithm wouldn't have been confronted against during the training phase.
+This is important because if the dataset were ordered by diagnosis for example and if we were to split our dataset between a training set and a test set, as we will do later, the test set would be filled by either only benign or malignant tumors to which the algorithm wouldn't have been confronted against during the training phase.

 {% highlight R %}
 wdbc <- wdbc[sample(nrow(wdbc)), ]